Far-right politics in the United Kingdom: National Action

-Founded in 2013 by Christopher Lythgoe, National Action is a terrorist organisation and the first extreme right-wing group to be banned by the UK government since World War II.
+Founded in 2013 by Christopher Lythgoe, National Action is a terrorist organisation and the first extreme right-wing group banned by the UK government since the Second World War.
 National Action is described as a Neo-Nazi organisation that stirs up "hatred, glorifies violence and promotes vile ideology."
 It focused mainly on attracting young people through targeted propaganda.
-In 2016, 22 members were arrested and charged for being members.
-In the years following, many figures linked to the group were arrested on suspicion of plots to commit extremist acts, such as plotting to kill Rosie Cooper, in a bid to "replicate" the murder of Jo Cox, and the possession of terrorist manifestos.
+In 2016, 22 members were arrested and charged for being members, with by the end of the year the group being proscribed under the Terrorism Act 2000.
+In the years that followed, many figures were linked to the group and arrested on suspicion of plots to commit extremist acts, such as plotting to kill Rosie Cooper, in a bid to "replicate" the murder of Jo Cox, and the possession of terrorist manifestos.

+With origins rooted in the BNP, National Action was originally part of the intellectual tradition within the far-right, before moving towards direct action and becoming increasingly confrontational with other far-right groups, such as the EDL.
+In contrast to the tradition within the British far-right since the 2000s, the organisation publicly identified as part of the national socialist movement and embraced a more traditional Nazi ideology, while distancing itself from populism such as that of UKIP and its supporters.
+In 2017, Hope not Hate suggested that the group had become the most dominant influence within the British far-right.
+Its ideology includes ultranationalism, racism, and antisemitism.